qtepinkclou/dog-identification-CNN/README.md

 - PIL (implicitly)

-For more information please refer to `CNN_project_report.pdf` within the repo.
+For more information please refer to blog post through this [link](https://medium.com/@qtepinkclou/write-an-algorithm-for-dog-identification-from-images-using-convolutional-neural-network-c33250a518f2).